radyushin/vue-localstorage/README.md

 # vue-localstorage

-> The Vue plugin for work with LocalStorage from Vue context
+> The Vue plugin for work with LocalStorage from Vue context, with cookie fallback.

 ### Introduction

 `vue-localstorage` is wrapper for work with the Storage interface of the Web Storage API.

+If localStorage is not available, such as in Safari Incognito mode, then cookie will be used.

+Notice that max cookie size is around 4kb.

 ### Development Setup